evanwill/get-git-b/content/5-branches.md

 Luckily, Git has tools to automate merging.
 If it encounters a line that can not be automatically merged, Git will mark the file for you to manually fix before proceeding.
-For details, check the Git Book [Basic Branching and Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging){:target="_blank" rel="noopener"} or [GitHub resolve merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line){:target="_blank" rel="noopener"}.
+For details, check the Git Book [Basic Branching and Merging](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) or [GitHub resolve merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line).

 First, create a new branch and add some new commits: